jorge-ma/ttc-subway-delay-platform/INSTALLATION.md

 # TTC Reliability Monitor: public Kubernetes installation

-This guide assumes a working Kubernetes cluster, a schedulable worker, and configured `kubectl` access.
-The application images in GHCR are public.
-PostgreSQL uses a local PersistentVolume on one selected worker by default; this ties the database to that node.
-Replace every angle-bracket placeholder before running a command.
-Commands below assume a POSIX shell on the administrator workstation unless stated otherwise.
+This guide explains how to deploy the TTC Reliability Monitor to an existing Kubernetes cluster.
+It assumes you already have:
+- a working Kubernetes cluster
+- at least one schedulable worker node
+- kubectl configured and able to communicate with the cluster
+- access to a POSIX-compatible shell
+The application container images are published publicly in GitHub Container Registry (GHCR), so no registry credentials or image pull secrets are required.
+By default, PostgreSQL uses a local PersistentVolume on one selected worker node.
+This keeps the installation self-contained and avoids requiring external storage such as NFS.
+Because the volume is local to that worker, the PostgreSQL pod is tied to that node.
+Before running the commands:
+- Replace every <PLACEHOLDER> with a value appropriate for your environment.
+- Run commands from the repository root unless a phase explicitly says otherwise.
+- The application uses the ttc-monitor Kubernetes namespace.
+- Do not store passwords, tokens, or other credentials in Git.

-The commands use the `ttc-monitor` namespace and paths in this repository.
-No credential values belong in Git.
-Run shell commands from the repository root unless a phase says otherwise.
-This is a fresh-install guide; if PostgreSQL already contains data, back it up before changing storage.
+- This guide assumes a fresh installation.
+If PostgreSQL already contains data, back it up before changing persistent-storage configuration.

 ## Phase 1 — Clone and inspect the repository